OPERATION AND DIAGRAM OF A SUNLIGHT-POWERED GENERATOR

 The solar generators intended for off-grid or for on-grid backup systems contain storage batteries

 .
 They can be charged either from the PV array, or from utility voltage.
-The inverter in turn can be powered either from the batteries or directly from the solar panels.
+The inverter in turn can be powered either from the stored energy or directly from the solar panels.
 The above diagram shows a possible arrangement of the grid tie system.
 In our example there are two passes for power flow provided by the diodes D1 and D2.
-When sunlight is not sufficient, or during power interruptions, the battery bank supplies energy via D1.
-Otherwise, under normal conditions, when the batteries are fully charged, the charger provides only a small “trickle-charge” or float-charge current depending on its algorithm.
-In this mode, electric current from the panels can flow directly to the inverter via D2.
-This component also prevents batteries discharge at night by the solar panels.
+When sunlight is not sufficient, or during power interruptions, the battery bank supplies current via D1.
+Otherwise, under normal conditions, when the batteries are fully charged, electric current from the panels can flow directly to the inverter via D2.
+Such arrangement is useful with Li Ion batteries which should not float.
+With lead acid batteries you don't need the diodes- the charger will provide a small “trickle-charge” or float-charge current depending on its algorithm.
+D2 also prevents batteries discharge at night by the solar panels.
 The NEC® requires another DC disconnect switch after the battery bank.
-Of course, if you are on grid, the batteries are optional.
+Of course, if you are on grid, the storage bank is optional.
 Actually, most systems on the market are batteryless.
 They are cheaper, but they will not provide any emergency power.
+For a reference, average installation cost of a small solar system in 2013 was approximately $6,000 per rated kilowatt, although about half of this cost or more could be offset by various incentives and rebates.

 type.
 It synchronizes its operation with the utility voltage and uses it as a reference.
 This type comes in different flavors though.
 Many consumers do not realize that conventional grid-interactive inverters for batteryless configurations will simply shut down during a blackout even in bright sunshine.
 For the configurations with battery backup, you need a model designed for such an application.
 When it detects a power failure, instead of shutting down, it should disconnect from the grid by using a built-in transfer relay.
 Then it switches to internal reference and continues powering your selected circuits.
 This diagram